w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 [Content](#content-on-and-off-the-web) for which there are viewers or editors with a 200 percent zoom feature would automatically satisfy this success criterion when used with such viewers or editors, unless the content will not work with that zoom feature.</div>
 <div class="note wcag2ict documents">

-Best practice is for the default presentation of text to have an x-height of at least 1.2mm.
-For a 14 inch screen at 1920 x 1080 screen resolution with no zooming or display scaling, this means the x-height of the text needs to be at least as big as the x-height of Arial at 16 CSS px.</div>
+Best practice is for the smallest text have an x-height of at least 8 CSS px which corresponds to an x-height of 1.2mm, at a viewing distance of 400mm, with no zooming or screen scaling.
+This is the smallest font size - not the recommended font size for body text which should be larger.</div>

 ###### Applying SC 1.4.4 Resize Text to Non-Web Software
 This success criterion is problematic to apply directly to non-web software because not all platforms provide text enlargement features that increase all displayed text to 200%.
 Non-web software needs to work with platform capabilities where they exist, but when the platform has text resizing support up to 200%, but not all text types scale to 200%, it is unreasonable for all apps on a particular platform to be required to build in their own text resizing.
 Where the platform has text resizing support up to 200%, but where not all text resizes to 200% (because some of the text is already 200% of the default body text size), and provided semantic meaning indicated through differences in text size is maintained, the non-web software should work with the text sizing features to the extent the platform provides.
 Doing so would still address the user needs identified in the [Intent from Understanding Success Criterion 1.4.4](https://www.w3.org/WAI/WCAG22/Understanding/resize-text#intent).
 The following criterion is recommended as a substitute for the WCAG language: